Blog

 For more details regarding the legislation in Poland, consult Article 778 Civil Code and a Supreme Court decision (Sygn akt III CZP 111/16).

-You have 2 years to file your claim in Croatia, Iceland (Icelandic Aviation Act), Slovakia, Slovenia, Switzerland and the Netherlands (check the Dutch Civil Code (Book 8:1835).
+You have 2 years to file your claim in Croatia, Slovakia, Slovenia, the Netherlands (Dutch Civil Code (Book 8:1835)), Türkiye.
+With international flights in Italy, you have 2 years to submit your claim.

 3 years time limit for claiming flight delay compensation